realpython/codetiming/README.md

 ```

 The example shows how you can redirect the timer output to the logging module.
 Note that the elapsed time spent in the two different uses of `t` has been accumulated in `Timer.timers`.

+## Acknowledgements

+`codetiming` is based on a similar module originally developed for the [Midgard Geodesy library](https://kartverket.github.io/midgard/) at the [Norwegian Mapping Authority](https://www.kartverket.no/en/).